angelawyman/javascript-review/2-loops-and-conditionals.md

 }
 //outputs "Color not found."
 ```

+### Summary on Conditional Statements

+Here are some of the major concepts for conditionals:

+- An if statement checks a condition and will execute a task if that condition evaluates to true.
+- if...else statements make binary decisions and execute different code blocks based on a provided condition.
+- We can add more conditions using else if statements.
+- Comparison operators, including <, >, <=, >=, ===, and !== can compare two values.
+- The logical and operator, &&, or “and”, checks if both provided expressions are truthy.
+- The logical operator ||, or “or”, checks if either provided expression is truthy.
+- The bang operator, !, switches the truthiness and falsiness of a value.
+- The ternary operator is shorthand to simplify concise if...else statements.
+- A switch statement can be used to simplify the process of writing multiple else if statements.
+The break keyword stops the remaining cases from being checked and executed in a switch statement.

 ---
 ## Loops

 Loops can execute a block of code a number of times.
 They are handy in cases in which you want to run the same code repeatedly, adding a different value each time.

 JavaScript has three types of loops: for, while, and do while.
 ES6 introduces other for loop types; you can learn about them in the ES6 course later.

 ---
+###### LOOP STATEMENTS
 ### The for loop

 ```javascript
 * syntax *